RobotComponents/RobotComponents-Documentation/docs/Robot Components/Controller Utility/Get Digital Input.md

 ## **Output Parameters**

 **Signal (S):** Contains the signal of the defined digital input.
 The signal value can be casted to a boolean and integer parameter.

-## **Menu Items**

-Through the right-click menu of the component the following options are availbale:

-**Documentation:** Opens the documentation page of the component in your browser.